(Tokyo, Hakone, Kyoto, Arashiyama)

 Transfer from Arashiyama to Kyoto with a private vehicle and driiver.

 Spend the day exploring the island.
-Honmura, a small port town on Naoshima's eastern coast, is home to the Art House Project, a collection of abandoned houses, workshops, a temple, and a shrine that have been converted into art installations and venues for contemporary art by artists and architects from Japan and abroad.
-The art houses are scattered throughout town, and most of them are unassuming from the street, blending into the surrounding traditional Japanese neighbourhood.
+Honmura, a small port town on Naoshima's eastern coast, is home to the Art House Project, a collection of abandoned houses, workshops, a temple and a shrine that have been converted into art installations and venues for contemporary art by artists and architects from Japan and abroad.
+The art houses are scattered throughout town, and most of them are unassuming from the street, blending into the surrounding traditional Japanese neighborhood.
 The interior of each, however, has been given over to artists to convert into whatever suits their artistic vision.

 The Chichu Art Museum is a unique modern art museum built into a hillside overlooking the southern coast of Naoshima.
 The museum building, designed by Ando Tadao and itself a work of art, is mostly located underground and solely utilizes natural light to illuminate the artwork.
 This creates a viewing experience that is heavily influenced by the surrounding natural environment.
 There are many other smaller art installations and museums around the museum which your guide will be happy to show you.